1968 INTERVIEW

 Johnny Carson has been accused of being overly rough, brusk, and rude toward Garrison on the program in question.
 But, in my opinion, Johnny did not exhibit those characteristics at all.
 Mr. Carson, in my view, handled himself exceedingly well under the circumstances (i.e., the circumstances of being placed in a position where he had to act as an investigative reporter for the evening, instead of the late-night comedian and witty interviewer of movie stars that America had become accustomed to seeing since Carson began hosting "The Tonight Show" in October of 1962).

-The Garrison interview brought out a low-key and totally-serious side of Carson that I don't recall ever seeing (or hearing) before.
+The Garrison interview brought out a low-key and totally serious side of Carson that I don't recall ever seeing (or hearing) before.
 He was restrained and completely serious and thoughtful throughout his lengthy piece with Garrison.
 Usually there's a lot of comedy and quipping going on in a Carson interview (even when the subject matter is dead serious).
 But not in this footage with Garrison.
 It's great archival stuff.

 Johnny asked some hard-hitting questions of Mr. Garrison, some of which I'm going to write out in word-for-word fashion in just a moment.
 Carson displayed a good deal of knowledge about many of the details surrounding the JFK murder case, and (IMO) deserves nothing but applause for his actions during his interview with Mr. Garrison.

 The main reason I applaud Mr. Carson so loudly with respect to this particular interview is because I was glad to see John ask such hard questions which cast doubt on the notion of conspiracy in the JFK case, instead of merely nodding in agreement with everything this fruitcake named Garrison had to say.
-(Which were all things, by the way, that haven't a shred of truth to them whatsoever re. the vast "Let's Frame Lee Harvey Oswald As A Patsy" conspiracy plot that Garrison said was afoot in Dealey Plaza in '63.)
+(Which were all things, by the way, that haven't a shred of truth to them whatsoever with respect to the vast "Lee Harvey Oswald Was A Patsy" conspiracy plot that Garrison said was afoot in Dallas' Dealey Plaza in 1963.)

 About the only thing Johnny seemed unsure of (regarding any REAL evidence in the case) was the mentioning of Dr. Humes burning his notes, a topic that Garrison brought up to make things seem more "shady" of course.